Townhouse sells in Baltimore City for $375,000

 Interested in homes for sale in Baltimore City?
-A spacious historic house located at 432 East Clement Street in Baltimore City has a new owner.
-The 2,168-square-foot property, built in 1885, was sold on July 12, 2023, for $375,000, or $173 per square foot.
+A historic property located at 1805 Belt Street in Baltimore City was sold on July 11, 2023.
+The $375,000 purchase price works out to $238 per square foot.
+The house, built in 1920, has an interior space of 1,574 square feet.
 This is a two-story house.
-The home’s exterior showcases roofing materials crafted from built-up.
+On the exterior, the house is characterized by the use of built-up roofing.
 The property is equipped with forced air heating and a cooling system.
-The property sits on a 662-square-foot lot.
+The property occupies a lot of 1,040 square feet.

 The median price per square foot for a home in Baltimore City decreased in the past week from $163 to $158.
 In total, 200 residential real estate sales were recorded in the area during the past week, with an average price of $256,890.
 The average price per square foot was $172.